ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 Each run writes screenshots, the model reasoning, the prompt fed into the model and which step into `trace.jsonl`, rendered via a `trace.html` viewer, and, when the model records useful notes.

 This trace was not just an audit log.
 It was the development tool.
 Early traces showed repeated clicks, malformed actions, stale pages, premature exits, and missing context.
-Those failures became parser repair, action history, stale-page detection, loading guards, seeded knowledge, navigation policies, and deeper model-server health checks.
+Those failures became parser repair, action history, stale-page detection, seeded knowledge, navigation policies, and deeper model-server health checks.

 I started with a regular interface to navigate to iron out the setup issues.
 But it then navigated this consistently with ease.
 So the next step was to setup something much harder.